Skip to Content

 Coming from Canada, we knew the roads in Scotland would be much narrower than what we were used to.
 Pair this up with driving on the opposite side of the road and this can be a little scary.
 We recommend packing light and trying to get the smallest car possible that will still fit all your stuff.

-image of car seats and backpacks for travel to Scotland with kids
+a father has an airport cart with car seats and backpacks for travel to Scotland with kids.

 The only other “obstacle” we encountered with driving in Scotland was some of the smaller roads on the Isle of Skye.
-Be prepared for the single track roads.
+Be prepared for the very narrow single track roads!

 When you encounter oncoming traffic on a single track road, pull into one of the areas on the side (or let the other car do it if there’s a pull out on their side).
 One of you may need to reverse to the nearest pull out, don’t cross over and use the pull out on the opposite side of the road.
 We tried to avoid this as much as possible by getting out early in the morning.